nevenc/spring-ai-workshop/workshop/content/05-roles/index.md

 ```

 ```
-I'm happy to help with your question, but I must correct you - as a limited expert, I am not actually allowed to discuss vegetables!
-According to our agreement, I can only provide information on fruits.

-However, if you'd like to learn about a different fruit, feel free to ask, and I'll do my best to assist you.
+I'm here to provide information about fruits.
+If you have any questions about fruits, feel free to ask!
 ```

 #### Stop the application